-- Julius Caesar: Assessed via a private staircase onto a landing, this attic bedroom hosting a double bedroom to the right and an en-suite bathroom to the left.
+- Julius Caesar: Accessed via a winding staircase onto a landing, this attic bedroom with low vaulted ceilings hosts a double bedroom to the right and an en-suite bathroom to the left.

 - Romeo & Juliet: Double bedroom with low, vaulted ceiling and original beams.
-En-suite with bath and shower attachment.
+En-suite (accessed via a separate entrance) with bath and shower attachment.

-- Cleopatra: Double bedroom with beautiful original wooden floorboards.
-Has private, small ensuite bathroom with small shower.
+- Cleopatra: Double bedroom with private, small en suite shower room.

-Please note that there are low celings and low beams in the second floor bedrooms.
+Please note that there are low ceilings and low beams in the second floor bedrooms.

-All bedrooms have TV and tea/coffee making facilities.
+All bedrooms have TV's and tea/coffee making facilities.

 Hamlet: A self-contained duplex apartment with private, external access located adjacent to the Jacuzzi and BBQ area.
 Downstairs kitchenette, small sauna and shower with upstairs double bedroom.

-A separate, inter-connected wing ‘Courtside’ can be taken with Court House to accommodate an additional 8 guests
+A separate, inter-connected wing ‘Courtside’ can be taken with the Court House to accommodate an additional six guests

 - Fully equipped kitchen with breakfast table.

-- King Arthur: King bedroom in opulent style with dressing area and ensuite with bath and separate shower.
+- King Arthur: King bedroom in opulent style with dressing area, TV and DVD Player and ensuite with double sink, bath and separate shower.